ambanum/social-networks-graph-generator/explanation.md

 List of twitter accounts that are quoted or RT or quote or RT a tweet containing the hashtag searched.
 For each account, we have the following information:
 - `id`: account id
-- `label`: name of the twitter account
+- `label`: username or twitter handle
 - `size`: size of the node, i.e. number of times i was RT'd or quoted
-- `from`: name of the account
+- `from`: username or twitter handle
 - `community_id`: id of the community detected thanks to the community algorithm
 - `x`: x coordinate on the graph
 - `y`: y coordinate on the graph